zsofiasomlai/pbx-group-security/content/roles/security-operations-engineer.md

 - Programming experience (Python, JavaScript or Bash)
 - Creation of dashboards using Kibana, Grafana or Nagios

-## Tech Stack Experience across the following areas is desirable:
+## Tech Stack

+You must be have good experience in at least one or more of the following:

 - AlertLogic and AlienVault or Elastic Stack/ELK
 - AWS, Akamai, WAF, Lambda